badmotorfinger/flo-csv-to-json-component/README.md

     var firstRowContainsHeadings = bool.Parse(request.Data.Parameters["firstRowContainsHeadings"])
     var delimeter = request.Data.Parameters["delimeter"]

-    // Convert the CSV file to JSON (this will be your own custom implementation JsonElement resultDocument = Parser.CsvToJson(fileContents);
+    // Convert the CSV file to JSON (this will be your own custom implementation) JsonElement resultDocument = Parser.CsvToJson(fileContents);

     // Log some info
-    logger.LogInformation("Process file successfuly");
+    logger.LogInformation("Processed file successfuly");

     // Return the results for the next component in the workflow to process return new ExternalAppResponse<ActionExecuteResponseData>